solacese/terraform-ansible-solace-sdkperf/README.md

 ## Destroying the resources

-Once the testing has concluded and the cloud resources are no longer needed, we can destroy all of them by simply going into the appropiate PATH where the Terraform resource files are located (ex: [/terraform/aws/HA](/terraform/aws/HA) and running the Terraform command:
+Once the testing has concluded and the cloud resources are no longer needed, we can destroy all of them by simply going into the appropriate PATH where the Terraform resource files are located (ex: [/terraform/aws/HA](/terraform/aws/HA)) and running the Terraform command:

    ```
      terraform destroy